nsg/mallard/README.md

 The container manager Docker is installed on all nodes.
 Docker listens on both the default unix socket and on the internal VPN.

+### Swarm

+Docker Swarm is installed on all nodes, both the agent and manager.

+### Consul

+Consul is installed on all hosts.

-### etcd
+### Monit

-etcd is a clustered key/value storage.
-It runs inside a docker container on every host and is exposed to the user at `172.17.42.1:4001`.
-It uses the management network to talk to the other peers.
+Monit is used to keep track on processes and (re)start them if needed.